seanschneeweiss/RoSeMotion/app/resources/LeapSDK/README.md

 Older bindings for C++, C#, Java, JavaScript, Python, and Objective-C remain available, but are no longer actively supported.

+## v4-1_python39 (Orion 4.1.0 + Python 3.9)
+Using the newest version 4.1.0.52211 (as of 2020-12-17) from https://developer.leapmotion.com/releases

+This is using the legacy API with the newest SDK.
+The Python has to be build by our selfs with CMAKE and SWIG.\
+We build this for x64 Windows system with Visual Studio 15 2017.
+* CMAKE 3.10.3
+* swig 3.0.12
+* Python 3.9.1

 ## v4_python37 (Orion 4.0.0 + Python 3.7)
 Using the newest version 4.0.0.52173 (as of 2019-02-11) from https://developer.leapmotion.com/releases

 This is using the legacy API with the newest SDK.
-But the python wrapper has to be build by our selfs with CMAKE and SWIG.\
+The Python wrapper has to be build by our selfs with CMAKE and SWIG.\
 We build this for x64 Windows system with Visual Studio 15 2017.
 * CMAKE 3.10.3 (didn't work with 3.13)